gchq/sleeper/docs/02-deployment-guide.md

 ### Manual Deployment

-For Sleeper to be deployed manually, some resources have to be uploaded to AWS first: the jar files need to be uploaded to an S3 bucket, and some Docker images need to be uploaded to an ECR repository.
+For Sleeper to be deployed manually, some resources have to be uploaded to AWS first.
+The jar files need to be uploaded to an S3 bucket, and some Docker images need to be uploaded to an ECR repository.

-These instructions will assume you're using a development environment, so see [the dev guide](11-dev-guide.md) for how to set that up.
-You can also use the `sleeper builder` CLI command to get a shell in a suitable environment, if you have the CLI configured and authenticated with AWS.

-This guide assumes you start in the project root directory with Sleeper already built.

 #### Upload the Docker images to ECR